Heterogeneous Coded Computation across Heterogeneous Workers: System Model and Problem Formulation

 The key challenge to solve $\mathcal{P}1$ is that, constraint \eqref{ori_cons_exp} cannot be explicitly expressed, since it is difficult to find all the combinations that satisfy $X_m(t)\geq L_m$ in a heterogeneous environment with non-uniform loads $\{l_{m,n}\}$.
 Therefore, we instead consider an approximation to this problem, by substituting constraint \eqref{ori_cons_exp} with an expectation constraint:

 where constraint \eqref{cons_exp} states that the expected number of results master $m$ receives until time $t$ is no less than $L_m$.
 A similar approach is used in \cite{codedhet}, where the gap between the solutions of $\mathcal{P}1$ and $\mathcal{P}2$ is proved to be bounded when there is a single master.
 We will design algorithms that solve $\mathcal{P}2$ in the following two sections.
-In Sec. \ref{sim}, we will use Monte Carlo simulations to evaluate the average time it takes to compute all the tasks (i.e., $\rho_s=1$), and show that it is close to the approximate completion time obtained by solving $\mathcal{P}2$.

 Constraint \eqref{cons_exp} can be explicitly expressed.
 Let $\mathbb{I}_{\{x\}}$ be an indicator function with value $1$ if event $\{x\}$ is true, and $0$ otherwise.
 If $k_{m,n}>0$ (and thus $l_{m,n}>0$),